 Snowboarding Skills: The Back to Basics Essentials for All Levels, by Cindy Kleh.
 Firefly Books, 2002, 128pp.

 With lots of step-by-step photos, the first two-thirds of the book is a solid introduction for novice through intermediate riders, and lends itself well to those looking to get started, or to develop into solid cruisers.
 The last third of the book gives a too-quick whirl through riding in the park, pipe, and various snow conditions.
-More advanced riders will want to consult Kevin Ryan’s book (see below).
+More advanced riders will want to consult Kevin Ryan’s book (see else where on this page).